specify/sp6-stats/README.md

 ## `Private`

-The `private` directory is responsible for displaying the collected stats
+The `private` directory is responsible for displaying collected stats

 ### Installation
 All of the configuration parameters you must change for the site to work are located in `./config/required.php`